 Thus, the dynamics of the living state follows automatically from the principles formulated by Bauer: the principle of Stable Non-Equilibrium, including the thesis that a living system generates forces for any work that is done due to the active state of its material constituents, and the principle of the Trend Augmentation of External Work Performance.
-This encompasses all levels of life - from the single cell with its metabolism and self-reproduction to the development of multicellular organisms, right through to the evolution of the biosphere itself.
+This encompasses tabolism and self-reproduction to the development of multicellular organisms, right through to the evolution of the biosphere itself.
 Thus, a system may be defined as "living," or as residing in the "living state," if and only if it obeys all the principles considered above.